miaard/miaard-schema/README.md

 # miaard

-Minimum Information about any Radiocarbon Date
+Minimum Information about any Radiocarbon Determination

 ## Documentation Website